raisa-d/KanbanBoard/README.md

      - **Modal state** (`isModalOpen`) to control the visibility of the New Task Form.

 ## Next Steps
-- Let kanban title grow depending on size of title
+- Dynamic kanban title input width
 - Have modal close by clicking outside of it and add an "Are you sure?" prompt to make sure they don't lose their work.
 - Implement functionality to add a task via the `NewTaskForm` modal when the plus button is clicked.
 - Add state management for: